pahimar/Equivalent-Exchange-3/README.md

 		* etc.
 4. Open your shell and move to a convenient directory, then run `git clone https://github.com/pahimar/Equivalent-Exchange-3`.
 This will download the repository.
 5. Create an empty directory for EE3 development.
 This directory is referenced as `mcdev` from now on.
 It can be where you cloned EE3, but it'll be a little messy.

+#### Mac Prerequisites
+1. Download and install the Java JDK [here](http://www.oracle.com/technetwork/java/javase/downloads/jdk7-downloads-1880260.html).
+Scroll down, accept the `Oracle Binary Code License Agreement for Java SE`, and download it.
+(Mac OS X comes with the JRE, but it is often Java 6, which does not always work.)
+2. Apache Ant should already be installed on your computer.
+To check, go into the Terminal, and type `ant --version`.
+It should return a version string.
+If you get a "command not found" error, it's not installed.
+3. Download and install Github for Mac OSX (10.7+) [here](http://mac.github.com/) (Mac) NOTE: The Github application is optional, you can use whatever you want.
+	* Create an account.
+  * Scroll to the top of this page, login at the top-right, and then click `Clone to Windows/Mac` at the bottom of the right-hand toolbar.
+  * You should see Github flash and `pahimar/Equivalent-Exchange-3` appear.
+(The local repository on Windows defaults to `C:\Users\(username)\Documents\GitHub\Equivalent-Exchange-3`, you can change it if you want but then you have to find it again on Github).
+5. Create an empty directory for EE3 development.
+This directory is referenced as `mcdev` from now on.
+It can be where you cloned EE3, but it'll be a little messy.

 #### Setup MCP
 1. Download the latest version of Forge source from here: http://files.minecraftforge.net